There are four main sources of on-campus jobs in the Chemistry Department

 - Supervise one (or more) two hour laboratory period each week.
 This means circulating throughout the lab section visually monitoring student performances and answering any questions or guide the students in determining the answers.

-- Grade laboratory reports for all students enrolled in the assigned section.
+- May be asked to grade laboratory reports for all students enrolled in the assigned section.

 - Enforce all safety regulations.